GIF to JPG Converter — Free Online

 Quality tips for GIF → JPG

 When converting GIF to JPG, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If JPG is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For GIF to JPG conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+JPG is lossy and discards the GIF's transparency by filling it with a background color, so any transparent regions need a deliberate fill choice.
+On the upside, JPG is not limited to 256 colors, and at the default quality of 92 the single extracted frame stays visually clean.

 Troubleshooting